 Absolutely.

-And yet the Clinton Foundation takes five million dollars from it.
+You know, Cutter executes gays and lesbians, and yet the Clinton Foundation takes $5 million from it.

 And frankly, she should give that money back.